128KBP/Web_Server/README.md

 ---

 ##### 1 : Chromebook : RDP Design Desktops
-###### Using chromebook as a terminal and Porting Google web architecture.
+###### Using chromebook as a terminal and porting Google web architecture.
 Highly intensive CPU tasks or projects.
 Such as core calculations, graphics rendering; become plausible.